intel/nauta/docs/user-guide/actions/getting_started.md

 * or `template` = `multinode-tf-training-horovod` and `SCRIPT_LOCATION` = `examples/mnist_horovod.py` for Horovod
 training.

-**Note**: All examples assumes macOS.
+**Note**: All the examples shown assumes that macOS is utilized.

 ### Submitting an Experiment

-**Note 1**: The included example scripts do not require an external data source.
-Scripts automatically download the MNIST dataset.
+The included example scripts do not require an external data source.
+The scripts automatically download the MNIST dataset.
 Templates referenced here have set CPU and Memory requirements.

-**Note 2**: Please refer to template packs documentation for more info about changing those requirements if you want to.
+To change template-related requirements (if desired), refer to the template packs documentation.

-**Note 3**: For more info about experiment submit command please refer to [experiment Command](experiment.md).
+**Note:** For experiment submit command information, refer to [experiment Command](experiment.md) for more details.

-This example will show how to submit a mnist experiment and write the TensorBoard data to a folder in your NAUTA output folder.
+The following example shows how to submit a MNIST experiment and write the TensorBoard data to a folder in your NAUTA output folder.

 Enter the following command to run this example:

 `$ nctl experiment submit -t tf-training-tfjob examples/mnist_single_node.py --name single`

 **Syntax**:

-Following is the basic syntax for experiment submit command:
+The following is the basic syntax for experiment submit command:

 `nctl experiment submit [options] SCRIPT_LOCATION [-- script_parameters]`

 **Where**:
-* `-t`,  TEXT: Name of a template that will be used by Nauta to create a description of a job to be submitted.
-By default, this is a single-node tensorflow training.
-The template is chosen.
-The list of available templates can be obtained by issuing the `nctl experiment template_list` command.
+* `-t`,  TEXT: Name of a template used by Nauta to create a description of a job to be submitted.
+By default, this is a single-node TensorFlow training.
+The template is chosen, and the list of available templates can be obtained by issuing the `nctl experiment template_list` command.

-* `SCRIPT_LOCATION`: The path and name of the Python script use to perform this experiment.
+* `SCRIPT_LOCATION`: The path and name of the Python script used to perform this experiment.

-**Note**: In order to run TensorBoard, TensorBoard data must be written to a folder in the directory `/mnt/output/experiment`.
-This example script takes care of this requirement, but your scripts will need to do this well.
+**Note**: To run TensorBoard, TensorBoard data _must be_ written to a folder in the directory `/mnt/output/experiment`.
+This example script satisfies this requirement; however, your scripts will need to meet the same requirements.

 #### Result of this Command

-The execution of the submit command may take a few minutes the first time.
-During this time, resources are allocated, the experiment package is created using parameters, scripts, and settings, a docker image is built then pushed to the Kubernetes cluster.
+The execution of the _submit command_ may take a few minutes the first time.
+During this time, resources are allocated, the experiment package is created using parameters, scripts, and settings, a Docker image is built then pushed to the Kubernetes* cluster.
 When the experiment submission is complete, the following result is displayed:

  ![Image](images/single_exp_tensorboard.png)

 #### Viewing Experiment Status

-Use the following command to view the status of all your experiments:
+To view the status of all your experiments, execute the following command:

 **Syntax**: `nctl experiment list [options]`

-Enter this commmand:
+Execute this command:

 `$ nctl experiment list --brief`

-Experiment status displays as below.
+As shown below, an experiment's status displays.
 This is an example only.
-The `--brief` option returns a short version of results as shown.
+The `--brief` option returns a short version of results, as shown.

  ![Image](images/experiment_status.png)

 ### Monitoring Training

 There are three ways to monitor training in Nauta, all which are discussed in the following sections.

 * Viewing Experiment Logs
 * Adding Experiment Metrics
 * Viewing Experiment Results from the Web UI
-* Launching Tensorboard
+* Launching TensorBoard

 ### Viewing Experiment Logs

-Use the following command to view the experiment log.
+To view the experiment log, execute the following command:

 **Syntax**: `nctl experiment logs [options] EXPERIMENT_NAME`

-Enter this command:
+Execute this command:

 `$ nctl experiment logs mnist-tb`

-A log displays as follows.
-The result below is an example only.
+As shown below, a log displays the example results.

  ![Image](images/experiment_log.png)

 ## Adding Experiment Metrics (Optional)

-Experiments launched in Nauta can output additional kinds of metrics using the publish function from the experiment metrics API.
-To see an example of metrics published with the single experiment executed in the above example, enter this command:
+Experiments launched in Nauta can output additional kinds of metrics using the _publish function_ from the experiment metrics API.
+To see an example of metrics published with the single experiment executed in the above example, execute the following command:

 `$ nctl experiment list`

-Following are example results (only a fragment is shown):
+As shown in the example, only a fragment result is shown.

 ![Image](images/adding_metrics.png)

 To add metrics to an experiment file you have created, you need to edit the experiment file to use the `experiment_metrics.api` and then publish the accuracy in your experiment file.
-Perform the following steps:
+Execute the following steps:

 1. Add the metrics library API with the following entry in your experiment file:
    `from experiment_metrics.api import publish`